haskellfoundation/error-message-index/CONTRIBUTING.md

 a message whose name is the message code.
 This subdirectory contains a file `index.md` that describes the message.
-Additionally, subdirectories of the message directory may represent examples - each example contains a file `index.md` as well as a number of Haskell files that represent the example.
+Additionally, subdirectories of the message directory may represent examples - each example contains a file `index.md` as well as a number of Haskell, Cabal, or YAML files that represent the example.

 A message with ID `GHC-123` and two examples might have the following structure: